dlira2/Nutanix-tools-for-AHV/README.md

 	2) CONTAINER NEW DISPLAY METHOD FOR SIZE POOL/DISK
 	3) SUMMARY, STORAGE CAPACITY NEW DISPLAY METHOD FOR SIZE
 	4) SUMMARY, CPU AND MEMORY MORE CLEAR INFO

+	Minor fix
+	1) Bug on snapid ,In some situations the snapid value brings text and not just number, producing an error when creating the "SNAPSHOT ON PD" tab.
+	Thanks Le,Loc for reporting this bug!!

 NEW ON NIACtool v2.2: